Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Two-Step Sequential Design for Joint Sampling of Counties and Treatment Conditions

-Sequential design proceeds iteratively, with the first stage selecting the next county using a signal-to-noise ratio acquisition rule, evaluated from the GPR posterior mean and variance.
-For that specific county $c^*$, the second stage uses posterior samples from the GPR to form credible intervals over all treatment conditions, then selects the single condition with the widest interval to run additional simulation samples.
-The simulation outcomes from these runs are then used to fit a linear regression in Equation~\ref{eq:regression-estimates}, yielding updated coefficients for the baseline, naloxone, and buprenorphine effects.
+Sequential design proceeds in two steps, with the first step selecting the next county using an SNR-based acquisition rule, evaluated from the GPR posterior mean and variance.
+For that specific county $c^*$, the second step uses posterior samples from the GPR to form credible intervals over all treatment conditions, then selects the single condition with the widest interval to run additional simulation samples.
+The simulation outcomes from these runs are then used to fit the linear regression in Equation~\ref{eq:regression-estimates}, yielding updated coefficients for the baseline overdose mortality rate and naloxone and buprenorphine effects.
 These regression coefficients are then appended to the training dataset to update the GPR posterior using the same \texttt{BoTorch} implementation.
 This loop continues until the simulation sample budget is exhausted or the estimates stabilize.
 A complete summary of notations used in this workflow is provided in Table~\ref{tab:notation}.